IlyaLab/gssnng/README.md

 **Try it out!  ===>>>**  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Gibbsdavidl/gssnng/blob/main/notebooks/gssnng_quick_start.ipynb)

-Gene Set Scoring on the Nearest Neighbor Graph (gssnng) for Single Cell RNA-seq (scRNA-seq)
+Gene Set Scoring on the Nearest Neighbor Graph (gssnng) for Single Cell RNA-seq (scRNA-seq).

+The method works by sampling nearest neighbors for each cell, creating a mini-pseudobulk expression profile, and performing single sample gene set scoring.
+This gives each cell a score and preserves gradients across clusters.

 Works with AnnData objects stored as h5ad files.
 Expression values are taken from adata.X.